illuminatech/config/README.md

 $persistentConfigRepository->synchronize(); // save values to the persistent storage
 ```

+> Tip: You may invoke `synchronize()` at the application [terminating stage](https://laravel.com/docs/5.8/middleware#terminable-middleware) ensuring all changes made
+  during application running are saved.

 Method `reset()` clears all data saved to the persistent storage, restoring original (e.g. default) config repository values.